FadilMS18/RockPaperScissors-Game/README.md

 4.I learn using setTimeout method to generate like delayed event, in this case i use it on opacity changing

 5.I learn about transform property with scale() value

+6.Learned a bit about branching in git,how to create,move,use changing current branch etc.